vdhamer/Photo-Club-Hub/.github/README.md

 An alternative navigation path is provided by the "Who's Who" screen.
-This view puts the photographer first, thus allowing you to find a photographer directly and then seeing which club(s) the photographer is associated with:
+This view puts the photographer first, thus allowing you to find a photographer directly and then see which club (or clubs) the photographer is associated with:

 * photographer1
   * photo club A